konradjedrzejczak/RestApp/readme.md

 Restaurant App

 This project is a simple RESTful web application for managing a restaurant's menu and orders.
-Table of Contents
-* Description
-* Technologies Used
-* Installation
-* Usage
-* Endpoints
-* ContributingLicense

 Description
 The Restaurant App allows users to manage coffees, drinks, users, and orders.
 It provides endpoints for adding, retrieving, updating, and deleting data related to these entities.

 Technologies Used
 * Java
 * Spring Boot